 Medialister is a B2B marketplace where clients (agencies, brands, SMBs) buy media placements from publishers for PR, content distribution, and link building.
 The unit of work is an order: a booked placement of a piece of content on a media site.
-The MCP user is always a client buyer.
+The MCP now serves one sides: client buyers (organizations with projects → campaigns → orders).
+The user's role and the org's type determine which tools apply.

 Endpoint: https://api.medialister.com/mcp.
 Remote HTTP MCP.
 Auth handled by host.
-Client-side workflow only.
-Session is stateful with "current" pointers (org, project, campaign) — many tools read/write to them implicitly.
+Session is stateful with "current" pointers (org, project, campaign)—many tools read/write to them implicitly.

 Organization → Project → Campaign → Order